jpmorganchase/modular/docs/concepts/linting.md

       extends: "modular-app",
     }

+To get our recommended configuration, which includes linting of import statements, change the `extends` field in the eslint configuration (either in the project's `.eslintrc.js` or `package.json`'s `eslintConfig`) to "modular-app/recommended".

 That's it!
 Add your additional config to this file.
 Read more about [extending sharable configuration packages here](https://eslint.org/docs/user-guide/configuring/configuration-files#using-a-shareable-configuration-package).